chinamike65/hugo-tuolesi/content/book4/book4en.md

 This is the unlearned way of Mahayana, and the unlearned way of Mahayana is the real unlearned way.

+### 2. Twelve Links of Dependent Origination

-2. The Twelve Dependent Origination is in the zhongshi part.
+The Twelve Dependent Origination is in the zhongshi part.
 We have already understood that in the six realms of sentient beings, every sentient being has immeasurable and boundless suffering.

 Wherever you are born is suffering, whatever you live with is suffering, and whoever you are with is suffering.